osamanazar47/binary_trees/README.md

  3. Delete:
    a function that deletes an entire binary tree

- 4. Is leaf
+ 4. Is leaf:
    a function that checks if a node is a leaf

- 5. Is root
+ 5. Is root:
    a function that checks if a given node is a root

- 6. Pre-order traversal
+ 6. Pre-order traversal:
    a function that goes through a binary tree using pre-order traversal

+ 7. In-order traversal:
+   a function that goes through a binary tree using in-order traversal